Helping comes naturally, but do you know the dangers of helping others?

 But,

-If this type of behavior (and by that I mean your help) remains over time, I’d like you to ask yourself these questions:
+If this type of behavior remains over time, I’d like you to ask yourself these questions:

 - How does that person feel just after receiving your help (ie, short-term)?